cloudfoundry/haproxy-boshrelease/docs/rate_limiting.md

 0x56495f3dc3d0: key=172.18.0.1 use=0 exp=7618 http_req_rate(10000)=10
 ```

-> Please note you will likely need 'sudo' permission to run socat.
+> Note: You will likely need `sudo` permission to run socat.